Different Forms of Child Custody in New Jersey

 Custody Basics in New Jersey

-There are many factors that go into determining whether or not a parent is awarded any of the different forms of child custody in New Jersey.
+As a local attorney could further explain, there are many factors that go into determining whether or not a parent is awarded any of the different forms of child custody.
 If a parent has a history of substance abuse, domestic violence, or other abusive behavior, that parent may be barred from having any type of custodial right over their child.
 Additionally, if one party is absent or unresponsive, choosing to not take part in major decisions for their children, the other parent may be granted sole custody.

 When a child turns 18 years old, they no longer need to be under legal custody and are free to make their own decisions about where they would like to be.
 This does not necessarily alter child support responsibilities for a noncustodial parent however regarding post high school education and potential medical costs.

 Physical custody refers to which parent the child actually lives with.
 Parents often have a physical custodial arrangement meaning that the child primarily resides with one parent, but there is a schedule in place to determine who the child lives with and for how long.
-Some custody arrangements are split exactly 50-50, but others may vary based on different factors.
+In New Jersey, some custody arrangements are split exactly 50-50, but others may vary based on different factors.

 Sole custody means that one person makes all of the decisions for the child while they are still a minor.
-New Jersey courts encourage frequent and continuing contact between both parents, making sole custody arrangements relatively uncommon.
+New Jersey courts encourage frequent and continuing contact between both parents, making sole custody arrangements a relatively uncommon form of custody.

 Joint Custody After Separation

-Another one of the different forms of child custody in New Jersey is joint custody.
+Another form of custody is joint custody.
 In a joint custody situation, both parents have rights to decide what is best for the children.
 This means that both parents must agree on actions to take regarding education, medical treatment or other important decision.
 Joint custody usually occurs in 50-50 custody arrangements.

 If the parties are married and they are going through a divorce, they would incorporate their custody agreement into their overall divorce agreement and it would set forth the parenting arrangement, the holiday schedule, and everybody’s vacation schedule.
 It would also outline expenses to calculate child support.
 Custodial arrangements could be included in finalized divorce court orders ensuring that all parties abide by that agreement.